yuhenghuang/yuhenghuang.github.io/source/_posts/random-point-in-circle.md

 ## Introduction

 This post is inspired by the problem from [LeetCode](https://leetcode.com/problems/generate-random-point-in-a-circle/), where one is asked to write a program to draw any point uniformly in a circle given its center coordinate and radius.
 The natural approach would be sampling two uniform random variables, which form a square geometrically, and rejecting them if they happen to fall out of the circle.
-This algorithm is high effecient in terms of expectation as the rejection area is only about \( \frac{1}{4} \) of the square.
+This algorithm is highly efficient in terms of expectation as the rejection area is only about \( \frac{1}{4} \) of the square.

 The time and space complexity are now both \( Op(1) \), not the general \( O(1) \).
 The uncertainty is not a big problem in the context, but it still leaves a problem unsolved, that is, is there any other approach that could tackle the problem in a deterministic way?